aarya0921/ZELLORA/README.md

 Libraries used:-

-Streamlit: Frontend framework to build the interactive chatbot UI
+-Streamlit: Frontend framework to build the interactive chatbot UI
-langchain: Framework to structure LLM chains (prompt → LLM → output)
+-langchain: Framework to structure LLM chains (prompt → LLM → output)
-langchain_huggingface: Integration with Hugging Face models through LangChain
+-langchain_huggingface: Integration with Hugging Face models through LangChain
-huggingface_hub: Connects to Hugging Face model API securely
+-huggingface_hub: Connects to Hugging Face model API securely
-dotenv: Loads API keys securely from a `.env` file
+-dotenv: Loads API keys securely from a `.env` file
-os: Used to access environment variables in Python PromptTemplate/load_prompt: Used to load a reusable prompt format for Zephyr-7B
+-os: Used to access environment variables in Python -PromptTemplate/load_prompt: Used to load a reusable prompt format for Zephyr-7B